Vyral/base-template/_posts/2019-10-07-why-people-choose-to-downsize.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Kari+Kohler/Videos/Is+is+a+good+time+to+downsize_.mp4
 pullquote: >-
-  Others might downsize to a smaller home because their kids have moved out of home and they don’t need all the empty space.
+  Some might downsize to a smaller home because their kids have moved out of the home and they don’t need all the empty space.
 enclosure_type: video/mp4
 enclosure_time: